Roles of the different governance groups

 Partnership

-One of the key objectives of any partnership model is to ensure commitment and participation from all members of the Healthy Rivers to Reef Partnership.
+One of the key objectives of any partnership model is to ensure commitment and participation from all members.
 Commitment to the Partnership is through a Memorandum of Understanding (MOU) signed by all partners.
-It is expected that the Partnership will meet three times a year and provide updates to all partners on progress.
+The Partnership meets at least twice per year to provide updates on key activities and guide the future direction of the Partnership.
+Further information about the purpose, objectives and operational guidelines for the Partnership is contained within the Governance Charter which is updated every two years.

 Management Committee